methsilusenavirathne/Blender_Cloud_Rendering/README.md

 Do you want to render your Blender project as a Animation or Still frame in cycles or any other Render engine?
 But your pc performance abstract you, right?
 <br>
-<b>No worries, Google Colab is here you help you.
+<b>No worries, Google Colab is here to help you.
 By refering to the above notenook in this repository, your all obstracles will be chased out.</b>

 ## Primary Instructions to use